Noels03/puppy_spa/README.md

 # puppy_spa
 A coding challenge interview provided by Along Technologies.
+This challenge requested a FullStack Application using Flutter.